 - Will my email address get shared?

 My guess is the company is very responsible, but they’ve left room for doubt.
-As webmasters, we need to think about how we use data collection on our site and what questions and concern your prospect might have.
+As webmasters, we need to think about how we use data collection on our site and what questions and concerns your prospect might have.
 Will this barrier cut into their sales?
 I don’t know.
-I can see that the company is using several marketing tools like Optimizely and HotJar so hopefully they are testing this strategy.
+I can see that the company is using several marketing tools like Optimizely and HotJar so hopefully, they are testing this strategy.